I recently watched an interview with former First Lady, Michelle Obama, on the TODAY Show who opened up about her experience with infertility.

 - A woman may have gluten intolerance or Celiac disease which can contribute to digestive problems, systemic inflammation, widespread deficiencies.
 This includes anemia and general autoimmune activity in the body.
 Pregnancy can be a factor that “turns on” celiac disease in previously non-Celiac women.
 Dramatic changes in the probiotic population of a woman’s intestines during pregnancy can activate gluten intolerant genes.
 This leads to active Celiac disease.

-How to Reduce Risk of Miscarriage
+How to Reduce Risk of Miscarriage if You Have Hashimoto’s Disease

 Most doctors recommend that all women at high risk for thyroid disease should have a TSH and an estimate of free thyroxine blood tests.